galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests.md

     }
 }
 ```
-If you are using the Docker image, set the URL to the running container.
+Note: If you are using the Docker image, set the URL to the running container.
 For example:
 ```
 pluginManagement {
     repositories {